Georgios Papagiannis

-Early years and high school career
+Early life

 Papagiannis was born in Marousi, a northern suburb of Athens, Greece, and spent his early years in Megara, in the western region of Athens.
 Papagiannis played at the Jordan Brand Classic International Game in 2013.
 He announced that he was committing to Westtown School in West Chester, Pennsylvania, in May 2013.
 He then attended school and played basketball at Westtown, during the 2013–14 academic school year and basketball season, as a high school junior.
 After his junior year of high school in the United States, he transferred to the American School in Athens, Greece, for his senior year of high school.

 Professional career

 Peristeri (2012–2013)

 Papagiannis made his senior men's club debut with Peristeri on January 5, 2012, at the age of 14, in a Greek Basket League 2011–12 season game against Panathinaikos.
 He became the youngest player to ever play in the modern era of the Greek Basket League (since the league first became fully professional, under the organization of HEBA, starting with the 1992–93 season).
 He also spent the entire 2012–13 season with Peristeri.